almoaz/PyFireNext/Restriction.md

 - " Ê " this character means database end tag
 - " | " this character means add new data
 - " : " this character means valueChild
+- " > " this character means parent

-"|" and ":" These character has its uses.
+"|", ":" and ">" These character has its uses.
 You will find it in the documentation.